Razzennest: Release

 Razzennest had its world premiere on 29 September 2022 at Fantastic Fest as part of the Burnt Ends showcase.
 Festival curator Annick Mahnert calls it "an audio commentary feature film filled with surprises and inside jokes."
-European premiere took place at the B3 Biennial of the Moving Image in Frankfurt.
-Festivals like Nightmares Film Festival, A Night of Horror International Film Festival, South African Horrorfest, Cucalorus Film Festival, Feratum Film Festival (Mexico), and BizarroLand Film Festival have screened the film.
-Austrian premiere will be at Diagonale 2023 in Graz.
+The European premiere took place at the B3 Biennial of the Moving Image in Frankfurt.
+Festivals such as Nightmares Film Festival, A Night of Horror International Film Festival, South African Horrorfest, Cucalorus Film Festival, Feratum Film Festival (Mexico), and BizarroLand Film Festival have screened the film.
+The Austrian premiere was at Diagonale 2023 in Graz.

+It was released on the US streaming service Fandor on 2 May 2023.

 Reception

 Critical response

 Critical response has been positive.
-The film holds an 93% approval rating on the review aggregator website Rotten Tomatoes, with a weighted average of 7/10.
-Film Threat awards Razzennest 8/10 and summarizes: "The listener is drawn into the horrific eventualities as the story charts a course from banal film banter to eventually painting the darkest expressions of one’s own imagination.
+The film holds a 93% approval rating on the review aggregator website Rotten Tomatoes, with a weighted average of 7/10.
+Film Threat awards Razzennest 8/10 and summarizes: "The listener is drawn into the horrific eventualities as the story charts a course from banal film banter to eventually painting the darkest expressions of one's own imagination.
 The soundscape and voice acting create an alternate world.
 Pairing that aural experience with abstract but related visuals brings another level of engagement to the viewer/listener.
 This is truly madness, but the method behind it creates an effective and unique filmic (and audio) experience."
 Daily Dead calls Razzennest "genuinely thought-provoking, scary, a bit satirical and bitingly funny." iHorror writes that the film is "an entirely new kind of horror film."